syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/List.md

 </table>
 **ListLevelAdvCollection******

 The **ListLevelAdvCollection** class contains a collection of list levels.
-You can get the **ListLevelAdv** instance of specified level by using **indexer** property.
+You can get the **ListLevelAdv** instance of the specified level by using the **indexer** property.
 A single level list has only one list level, whereas a multi-level list has nine list levels.

 <table>
 <tr>